Kate Drummond: Early life

 Kate worked as a full-time elementary school teacher for the Ottawa Catholic School Board for 12 years, before taking her first acting class at the age of 30, where she realised her "creative expression".
 Kate attended acting classes for 5 years, acting only in local theatre before deciding to leave teaching in 2006 and start her acting career.

 Career

-Drummond played a leading role as Nikki Bender alongside Brooke Shields in Hallmark Channel's Flower Shop Mystery TV movie series, where her character and Shields' are best friends running a flower shop.
+Drummond played a leading role as Nikki Bender alongside Brooke Shields in Hallmark Movies & Mysteries's Flower Shop Mystery TV movie series, where her character and Shields' are best friends running a flower shop.

 In 2016, Drummond landed a recurring role as Agent Lucado in seven episodes of the television series Wynonna Earp.
 In 2020, Kate played the role of Authority Phydra in Utopia Falls TV series.

 In 2022, She appeared as Agent Lawrencein the Netflix dark comedy movie The Man from Toronto, alongside Kevin Hart and Woody Harrelson.

 Kate has also performed voices in several video games, she plays the lead character Anna Grimsdottir (Grim) in the Tom Clancy's Splinter Cell: Blacklist (2013), and Assassin's Creed Odyssey in 2018 (see image).